 - 9:00-21:00 (Karakuri is performed 6 times on 1 Sunday)

-- open everyday (may close due to weather)
+- open everyday (may be closed depending on the weather)

 - Parking Lot

 - Available (150spaces)

 Information Sources: NAVITIME JAPAN